rakeshreddy02/100-days-of-code-by-Manish-Beesetti/README.md

 The series will cover wide range of topics starting with scripting to developing an application you desire.

-Day 1   : Python Basics\n
+Day 1   : Python Basics
 Day 2   : Python Scripting for basic tasks
 Day 3   : Python Classes and Multithreading
 Day 4   : Python System Programming